thoughtram/blog/_posts/2015-07-15-a-web-app-with-nickel-from-first-line-to-heroku-deployment.md

 {% endraw %}
 {% endhighlight %}

-The `Procfile` tells heroku which command to invoke to start the process.
+The `Procfile` tells Heroku which command to invoke to start the process.
 Since `Cargo` puts the executable at `target/release/our-app-name` we have to set this up accordingly.

 After we created and commited both files to our repository we deploy our site again with `git push heroku master`.
 The deployment should run just fine so let's check the live site.

 ![Heroku Application Error](/assets/heroku_application_error.png)

-The live site just yields a generic heroku error page, so let's dig into the output of the `heroku logs` command.
+The live site just yields a generic Heroku error page, so let's dig into the output of the `heroku logs` command.

 ![Heroku Application Error](/assets/heroku_timeout.png)